pngochuy/cellphone-store/README.md

 ## Overview

-PhoneShop is an Ecommerce platform specializing in selling high-quality smartphones.
+CellphoneStore is an Ecommerce platform specializing in selling high-quality smartphones.
 This project aims to provide users with a seamless shopping experience for purchasing the latest and most popular mobile devices.

 ## Features